How to Convert Date to Quarter and Year in Excel

 🔎 How Does the Formula Work?

-• MONTH(C5)+2)/3 & “-” & YEAR(C5): Here, The MONTH Function returned a value according to a month and got divided by 3. and the YEAR Function returns the year value of C5.
+• MONTH(C5)+2)/3 & “-” & YEAR(C5): The MONTH function returned a value according to a month and got divided by 3.
+And the YEAR function returns the year value of C5.

-Read More: How to Convert General Format to Date in Excel (7 Methods)
+Read More: How to Convert Date to Year in Excel

 3. Inserting INT Function to Convert Date to Full Quarter and Year in Excel

 This is the last but not the least method to Excel convert date to quarter and year.
-I will use the INT Function again.
-But, the difference between the second and third methods is I will show the full quarter in this method.
-So, without further delay, let’s jump into the problem’s solution.
+I will use the INT function again.
+But, the difference between the second and third methods is that we will get the full quarter in this method.
+Without further delay, let’s jump into the problem’s solution.

 Steps: